haichungcn/worldmostaddictedtodoapp/README.md

 The following required functionalities are completed (this is a sample):

--   [v] The user can add event and keep track of todos
+-   [x] The user can add event and keep track of todos
--   [v] The user update todo list on page.
+-   [x] The user update todo list on page.
--   [v] The user can remove tasks using a remove button.
+-   [x] The user can remove tasks using a remove button.
--   [v] The user can mark tasks as done.
+-   [x] The user can mark tasks as done.
--   [v] The user can toggle between done and not done.
+-   [x] The user can toggle between done and not done.
--   [v] For todo items that are done, add "strikethrough" styling.
+-   [x] For todo items that are done, add "strikethrough" styling.
--   [v] Add a checkbox filter to show only done or undone.
+-   [x] Add a checkbox filter to show only done or undone.
--   [v] Persist locally
+-   [x] Persist locally

 ## Time Spent and Lessons Learned